Which directive applies to pleasure craft?

 For boats from 2.5 m to 12 m hull length:

-If the harmonised standards of Sections 3.2 and 3.3 of Annex I are complied with: internal production control (Module A) in accordance with Annex V,
+If the harmonized standards of Sections 3.2 and 3.3 of Annex I are complied with: internal production control (Module A) in accordance with Annex V,

-In the event of non-compliance with the harmonised standards set out in Sections 3.2 and 3.3 of Annex I, internal production control with tests (Module Aa) set out in Annex VI.
+In the event of non-compliance with the harmonized standards set out in Sections 3.2 and 3.3 of Annex I, internal production control with tests (Module Aa) set out in Annex VI.

 For boats from 12 m to 24 m hull length: